Overview

 The CAS integration is available on FormAssembly Team plans or above.

-• Credentials in the CAS system for a test user of the same type that will be completing the form.
-Often this will be at a lower access level than you, so you'll want to make sure you have test credentials that are appropriate.
+- Credentials in the CAS system for a test user of the same type who will be completing the form.
+Often, this will be at a lower access level than you, so you'll want to make sure you have appropriate test credentials.

 Configuration Steps

-2. Click the configure option that appears next to the setting you just changed.
+- Click the Configure button that appears below the setting you just changed.

-3. In the CAS Authentication for Form Name screen, scroll to Step 1.
-In URL of CAS Endpoint, enter the URL of your CAS endpoint including its port number.
+- In URL of CAS Endpoint, enter the URL of your CAS endpoint, including its port number.

-7. Step 3: Select CAS Attributes will now populate with options.
+- Step 3 of 3: Select CAS Attributes will now populate with options.

-8. Choose the CAS attributes you'd like to be available on the FormAssembly instance as it authenticates your users.
-Be sure to select only the options that you'll need access to in your form, in order to reduce the time and memory footprint of the CAS communication.
+- Choose the CAS attributes you'd like to be available on the FormAssembly instance, as it authenticates your users.
+Be sure to select only the options that you'll need access to in your form to reduce the time and memory footprint of the CAS communication.

 CAS Prefill Connector

-In addition to allowing only authenticated users to access your forms, you can use the CAS Prefill Connector to automatically fill in data on your forms.
+In addition to allowing only authenticated users to access your forms, you can use the CAS Prefill Connector to fill in data on your forms automatically.
 You can visit our CAS Prefill Connector setup page in our knowledge base for more information on this process.